-Before choosing their first card from a pack, players have three minutes to review their pack in its entirety and make their selection.
-All other picks after the first should be made within 45 seconds each.
-Players can review what they have already drafted in between picks, but should be mindful not take too much time when doing so.
+Before choosing their first card from a pack, players have one minute to review their pack in its entirety and make their first selection.
+In Casual events, players can review what they have already drafted in between picks, but should be mindful not take too much time when doing so.
+In Competitive events, players are not permitted to review what they have already drafted while actively drafting cards from a pack.
+Players have 30 seconds in between packs to review what has already been drafted.